-Program Outcomes-Indicators that reflect the extent to which the purposes of the nursing education unit are achieved and by which program effectiveness is documented.
-Program outcomes are measurable, consumer-oriented indexes designed to evaluate the degree to which the program is achieving its mission and goals.
-Examples include but are not limited to: program completion rates, job placement rates, licensure/certification exam pass rates, graduate satisfaction, and employer satisfaction.
-(Accreditation Commission for Education in Nursing, 2014).
+Program Outcomes-Measurable indicators that reflect the extent to which the purposes of the nursing education unit are achieved by which program nursing program effectiveness is documented Examples include but are not limited to: program completion rates, job placement rates, licensure/certification exam pass rates, graduate satisfaction, and employer satisfaction.
+(Accreditation Commission for Education in Nursing, 2021).